Documentation Index

 ]

-In this example, if the agent returns retry and all 5 standard-policy attempts are used, the node finishes with partial_success rather than failing the run.
+In this example, if the agent returns a retryable failure and all 5 standard-policy attempts are used, the node finishes with partially_succeeded rather than failing the run.

 See Retry policies for the available presets and backoff settings.